Become a Volunteer

 Fall 2015 Training Schedule

-During the training class, you will be given a training manual and registration packet from Pet Partners®, and we will assist you in completing the required forms.
-Completion of the workshop and registration packet is required before we schedule your formal Pet Partners® evaluation.
-The registration forms are mailed to Pet Partners® after successful completion of the Pet Partners® evaluation.
+During the training class, you will be given a training manual and registration packet.
+We will assist you in completing the required forms.
+Completion of the workshop and registration packet is required before we schedule your formal evaluation.

-Step Four: Pass the Tallahassee Memorial Animal Therapy-Administered Pet Partners’® Evaluations
+Step Four: Pass the Tallahassee Memorial Animal Therapy Evaluation

 If you have any questions about becoming a registered Animal Therapy team, please contact: